alexis-moins/recipe/README.md

   recipe --version | -v

 Commands:
-  add      Add a new recipe
-  list     List all your recipes git      Access git from your recipe book
+  init     Create and setup a new recipe book doctor   Check your recipe book for potential problems add      Add a new recipe list     List all your recipes git      Access git from your recipe book